WHAT IS MINDFULNESS?

 - Pupils know how to access this skill when necessary.
 They use their own mindfulness practice in school and at home.
 They share their experience of good practice.

-The Education Secretary, Damian Hinds said recently, ‘As a society, we are much more open about our mental health than ever before, but the modern world has brought new pressures for children, while potentially making others worse.’
-For this reason, the government are trialing a mindfulness program in 370 schools throughout England over the next two years.
+Launching the Government’s initiative to teach mindfulness in up to 370 schools throughout England over two years, Damian Hinds, former Education Secretary, said in February 2019: ‘As a society, we are much more open about our mental health than ever before, but the modern world has brought new pressures for children, while potentially making others worse.’